daddesio/utkencode/README.md

 Docs: http://wiki.niotso.org/UTK

-In this repository, I have created a set of open source (public domain) MicroTalk decoders/encoders.
+In this repository, I have created a set of open source (public domain via the UNLICENSE) MicroTalk decoders/encoders.

 * Use utkdecode to decode Maxis UTK (The Sims Online, SimCity 4).
 * Use utkdecode-bnb to decode PT/M10 (Beasts & Bumpkins).